Du & jag döden: Background

 The band's previous album, Vapen & Ammunition (2002) became a commercial success, but lead singer and primary songwriter Joakim Berg has said it's not the album "we want to be remembered for".
 Kent, along with some critics, felt that Vapen & ammunition was some over-produced and according to rhythm guitarist Harri Mänty the band wanted to "rediscover, how we sound".
 Joakim Berg wanted to distance himself from the verse-chorus-verse based songs from the previous album, saying: "On this album I didn't want those hands in the air, sing along-choruses.
 Instead, I wrote longer verses, and the places where you think the chorus will come, there is instead often something else", and instead he opted for songs with "a more trance-like feeling".

 The title Du & jag döden is a reference to Astrid Lindgren's children's novels Emil i Lönneberga where Emil says "Du och jag, Alfred".
 As the title implies, death is a major theme of the album, of which Joakim Berg has said: "Many of the songs are about the feeling of immortality, you have within you at the age of 18.
 Which really is ironic because you are vulnerable especially during that time because life has not hardened you yet.
 Later you must come to terms with the actions of your past – the years of atonement, I will call them.
 And then it goes downhill with aging.
 So when it comes to death, then it is not the exhalation we fear.
 But the time leading up to it".
-The theme is most prominent in the song "Mannen i den vita hatten (16 år senare)" where Berg sings "Vi ska alla en gång dö" ("We will all die one day").
+The theme is most prominent in the song "Mannen i den vita hatten (16 år senare)" where Berg sings "Vi ska alla en gång dö" ("We will all one day die").
 Berg has said of the song: "Death and taxes are the only thing you cannot avoid.
 It sounds depressing when you only hear that line, but the gist is that you should not worry, but do something with the time you have.
 Everyone is striving toward a goal all the time that seem to be based on some kind of dissatisfaction, no matter how well you are feeling."